Coins of the Indonesian rupiah: 2016: coin revisions, introduced National Heroes

 there are actual people depicted in non-commemorative coins.
 Herman Johannes is depicted for 100 rupiah, Tjipto Mangoenkoesoemo on 200 rupiah, T. B. Simatupang on 500 rupiah, and I Gusti Ketut Pudja on 1,000 rupiah coins.

 Circulating coinage of the Indonesian rupiah

-There are presently two series of coins in circulation: light-weight aluminium and nickel-plated steel coins from 1999-2010 and 2016 National Heroes of Indonesia series.
-Although several coins from 1990s issue is officially legal tender, but now it is rarely used.
+As of 2024, three series of coins circulate: aluminium coins dated 1999-2003, nickel-plated steel Rp1,000 coins dated 2010, and National Heroes of Indonesia coins dated 2016; the former three are rarely seen in circulation as they are often sold nowadays as collector's items at prices above face value due to its rarity.

-Due to the low value and general shortage of small denomination coins (below 50 rupiah), it is common to receive sweets in lieu of the last few rupiah of change in supermarkets and stores, a practice that is illegal under Indonesian law.
-The 1 rupiah coin is officially legal tender for completeness' sake, but is not circulated as it is effectively worthless.

 Commemorative coins

 Although circulating coins in Indonesia have never been made from precious metals, a number of special issues have been made since coins were reintroduced to Indonesia in 1970 from either silver or gold.
 As commemorative coins, they were all sold above their intrinsic value, and also above their nominal value.

-All the coins struck are proof coinage, with the exception of the WWF 1974 coinage which were issued in non-proof 50% silver, and proof and non-proof gold.
+All the coins struck are proof coinage, with the exception of the WWF 1974 series which were issued with non-proof 50% silver, and non-proof gold.